StructRe: Rewriting for Structured Shape Modeling: Related Work

 Most of the previous works on structured shape representation learning have followed an auto-encoding scheme, and identify the encoding/decoding of both discrete structures and continuous part geometry, as well as their complex interactions, by neural networks as the major challenge.
 For example, given a predefined binary tree hierarchy built by symmetry and proximity, GRASS \cite{li2017grass} proposes a recursive network to collapse lower-level node features into higher-level ones until the root node feature is obtained, and inverts the encoding process with a mirrored recursive decoder that expands the root node feature into a tree that is compared with the input tree for supervision.
 In contrast, SAGNet \cite{wu2019sagnet} learns the auto-encoding of geometry and structure in two streams, which are additionally intertwined by an attention mechanism for joint distribution modeling.
 Later, PartNet \cite{Mo2019partnet} provides a large-scale dataset containing human user annotations of object structure hierarchies, on which more sophisticated networks can be trained and tested.
 For example, StructureNet \cite{mo2019structurenet} presents an autoencoder of shape structures based on a graph neural network, such that input hierarchies with $n$-ary trees can be processed robustly.
 Subsequently, numerous approaches have improved in terms of part geometry generation \cite{gao2019sdmnet,Petrov2022ANISE}, structure and geometry disentanglement \cite{Yang2022DSGNet}, structure generation with more flexible sequential networks \cite{wu2020pqnet}, and tree-conditioned point cloud generation \cite{mo2020pt2pc}.
 Furthermore, \cite{RobertsLSD2021} enables level-of-detail generation that preserves high-level hierarchy but varies lower-level structures by probabilistic subtree decoding.
+Additionally, building on StructureNet, Seg\(\& \)Struct \cite{kim2023segstruct} introduces a framework that harnesses the synergy between segmentation and structure inference to enhance the performance of both tasks.

 While previous works have learned powerful neural networks for structured shape representation, the structures have been mostly learned by auto-encoding in one pass, which faces the inherent ambiguity of multiple plausible structures for a given shape.
 To mitigate this issue, these works exploit template semantics of each object category and train class-specific models that do not generalize across or to unseen categories.
 We instead present a local probabilistic rewriting model for structure modeling, which handles the structure ambiguity problem by probabilistic rewriting, and enables generalization across categories by rewriting locally.